yshmarov/yshmarov.github.io/_posts/2023-03-17-rails-best-practices.md

 If you can't render a turbo_stream as a one-liner in a controller, use a `*.turbo_stream.erb` template.

+When writing text, use "sentence case capitalization":
+- Bad: *"These Are Some Words"*
+- Good: *"These are some words"*

 #### Design patterns

 Use `app/services` to extract complex logic and test it in isolation.